 Fast forward to March 2018, and it looks like all the elements we needed for Pledge Your Lunch campaign are actually starting to fall into place.
 With Halal Trip’s website and its app user base, Halal Trip could potentially serve a big role in crowdfunding #PledgeYourLunch as a yearly Ramadan charity event.
 We will be using LaunchGood as a platform for us to connect users from all over the world to support this campaign.
 LaunchGood acts as a platform that enables crowdfunding for various causes and campaigns.
 To launch our campaign, we wanted to start from our very own home, Singapore, and we wanted to reach beyond and contribute to a bigger cause - education.

 With humble origins, Pledge Your Lunch was simply a pitch to six classmates.
-But through Allah’s mandate, Ramadan is in fact a gift and an opportunity that we can use to do ourselves a favour and do good deeds, by helping others, and feeding our own souls to contribute to the society.
+But through Allah’s mandate, Ramadan is in fact a gift and an opportunity that we can use to do ourselves a favor and do good deeds, by helping others, and feeding our own souls to contribute to society.

-If you had asked me in 2007 whether Pledge Your Lunch would ever see the light of day, I wouldn’t have had the faintest idea that I’d be planting the seeds of my simple economic designs in future, but lo and behold – the gears have already been set in motion!
+If you had asked me in 2007 whether Pledge Your Lunch would ever see the light of day, I wouldn’t have had the faintest idea that I’d be planting the seeds of my simple economic designs in the future, but lo and behold – the gears have already been set in motion!

-It is in my deepest hope that #PledgeYourLunch will go over and above its launch this year and grow into a social movement that heals the planet as we all strive to empathise with the poor especially in the blessed month of Ramadan.
+It is in my deepest hope that #PledgeYourLunch will go over and above its launch this year and grow into a social movement that heals the planet as we all strive to empathize with the poor especially in the blessed month of Ramadan.

-A successful launch will go a long way into inspiring others to join the #PledgeYourLunch movement, and insha Allah, it is my deepest hope that Ramadan will be known as not only the month of #PledgeYourLunch, but the global month of charitable giving.
+A successful launch will go a long way into inspiring others to join the #PledgeYourLunch movement, and Insha Allah, it is my deepest hope that Ramadan will be known as not only the month of #PledgeYourLunch but the global month of charitable giving.